GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 ## Why is measuring performance on this split important?
 This filter can be used to define whether the female gender is sufficiently represented in a tested subset of sentences.
-Being currently implemented for English and French language, this filter is potentially language-agnostic, since does not rely on any external dependencies.
+Being currently implemented for English, French and Polish languages, this filter is potentially language-agnostic, since does not rely on any external dependencies.

 ## Related Work
 While the problematics of the gender fairness is an active domain of research in NLP, the current code represents an original implementation.